 The course is a unique "hybrid" format that combines both offline and online instruction and a mix of individual and group assignments that will challenge participants and deepen their knowledge of digital, physical and legal threats they face in their jobs.
-For the first Module -- on fundamentals -- participants will be flown to Belgrade on the weekend of May 20-21, 2017, for a high-intensity (and also fun) weekend of in-person instruction, plus socializing.
+For the first Module -- on fundamentals -- participants will be flown to a city in the Balkans region (TBC) on the weekend of May 25-27, 2018, for a high-intensity (and also fun) weekend of in-person instruction, plus socializing.
 Modules Two and Three will be held online.
 At the end of the two online Modules, participants will gather online for special live feedback and training sessions with the course instructors for what we expect will be lively give-and-take over the content of the course and journalism issues in general.
 The entire course will take about ten weeks.
 Tuition is free.
 All expenses will be paid by the program.
-Application deadline: April 7, 2017, at 17.00 (5pm) Central European Time
+Application deadline: March 5, 2018, at 17.00 (5pm) Central European Time

 Unit 1: What is journalism?
 Who is a journalist?